 We do hold some objects like this in the Deseronto Archives: notably some materials from the former Anglican church of St. Mark’s in Deseronto, but generally we collect written and photographic items rather than museum-type objects and our policy is only to collect materials relating to Deseronto.
 As the connection with the Parish of Tyendinaga was so strong in this case, we contacted The Venerable Bradley D. Smith, the current Rector, to see if the box might be better placed there.

 Father Brad was able to explain the ‘J’ in the inscription: the Rector was known as ‘Jack’ when he lived around here.
+[It should be noted that Creeggan’s son was called Jack – and was also a clergyman, so perhaps the set is connected to him.]
 He also suggested that as the communion set was still in good condition, it could be used in the parish by those people who are licensed to administer Communion to parishioners who are unable to leave their homes.
 None of these licensed individuals currently own their own communion sets.

 Avril Sullivan, the owner of the set, was delighted with this planned use of Rev. Jack Creeggan’s gift from the Guild and is sending it back to the parish where it was presented to him.
 Now the only mystery is how it ended up in British Columbia!